lila-d/imagination/FindYourDogIdeas.md

-* Two diffrent aps for dog and owner.
+* Two diffrent app for dog and owner.
 * Whistle: is a collar that you put on your dog and if your dog runs away you get a email and it brings you to a map with a picture of your do wherever it is
 * Train your dog to respond to serten sounds that you make by the app on your phone
   * for example if your dog gets lost you push a button that says "My dogs gone,I need help"